A new tool to help startups get a foot in the door at the Pentagon

 Jared Serbu I sort of hope that your effort here sort of shames DoD into doing this themselves, because they have the real time access to information and who is who.
 But it seems like they’ve kind of been going in the opposite direction, which is trying to take the complexity out of that engagement process and create things like single faces to industry and funnel all of their innovation work through a smaller number of offices and organizations.
 Is any of that working or is this really just ultimately going to be up to individual companies to figure out where they need to go?

-Steve Blank The age old, age old quote, the spirit is willing, but the flesh is weak is kind of appropriate here.
+Steve Blank The age-old, age-old quote, the spirit is willing, but the flesh is weak is kind of appropriate here.
 It’s certainly in multiple levels there.
 There’s attempts and there’s willingness to kind of engage within the industry in a different way that they have.
 To me, the ultimate test of how successful that is you just look at the Major Defense Acquisition Programs (MDAP) and tell me how many startups are on that list or how many scale ups or how many new companies that formed in the last 20 or 30 years are on that list, and the number is zero.
-We have a couple of new ones that might potentially make the list Andrew or Space X, but that was over the dead body of the DoD, it was a decade or two ago.
+We have a couple of new ones that might potentially make the list Palantir or Space X, but that was over the dead body of the DoD, it was a decade or two ago.
 I’m sure your listeners have all seen that diagram of primes pre The Last Supper where there were a ton of them, and then after the Last Supper, they all integrated and we have five or 10 depending on who you are.
 When I sat with Kath Hicks in the beginning of this administration, I pointed out to her that the goal should be to kind of flip that diagram horizontally.
 That is what’s required today, is actually to create a whole new generation of primes and vendors to the DoD.
 And as I said, I think the spirit is willing.
 I think they understand that, but there are a lot of obstacles to do that.
 And hopefully this PEO directory was just one small, one tiny piece in helping the DoD do that.

 Jared Serbu What’s next for the directory?
 You mentioned that the Yelp style reviews that are going to be incorporated in, but what else needs to happen to make sure this continues to be useful for folks?

 Steve Blank Well, one of the nice things is this was, I’m retired, but I spend five days acting like an entrepreneur again when I did 24/7 putting this together, literally.
 People have asked me, well, how many months did your staff take to do this?
 And I couldn’t stop laughing.
-Literally, you think about it, it’s a five day effort.
+Literally, you think about it, it’s a five-day effort.
 And yes, you ask yourself, why hasn’t other people done it?
 We could keep asking ourselves.
 But in any case, this is now going to be improved on by Stanford and the Gordian Knot Center for National Security Innovation.
-We have an Air Force fellow with Edward Hendricks who going to own it and actually go use some of our national security innovation fellows to start working on it in partnership with others outside in the industry and the DoD who have started.
+We have an Air Force fellow Edward Hendricks who going to own it and actually go use some of our national security innovation fellows to start working on it in partnership with others outside in the industry and the DoD who have started.
 Some people have already taken the directory and put it inside a large language model so you can query it.
-Others are already starting to rate PR offices by innovation.
+Others are already starting to rate PEO offices by innovation.
 We’re going to hopefully work with them and start integrating some of their data.
-So there will be a constantly updating source of information.
-Think about it, the directory has not only 75 offices, but 600 plus names.
+So, there will be a constantly updating source of information.
+Think about it, the directory has not only 75 offices, but 600-plus names.
 And so it’s obsolete the day it was published.
-The officers, tours are 2 to 3 years.
+The officers’ tours are 2 to 3 years.
 And civilians move around in offices as well.
 So to try to keep this up to date is another one of our goals besides just ranking it, but integrating it with all this other information.
 In a perfect world, the DoD would take it out of our hands and do it.
 Or even a more perfect world, they’d fund Stanford to do it permanently.
 But, think of this as a right now, as a public service.

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.